 If you have luggage and are traveling on a bus, the driver will put your bags under the bus.
 This is perfectly fine and you should do this.

 When you are traveling on a train and have large luggage, there are areas on the train where the luggage goes.
 In most cases your bags will be okay.
-If you feel nervous to keep your luggage there unattended, stand or sit nearby.
+If you feel nervous keeping your luggage there unattended, stand or sit nearby if you can.

 Take a picture of the license or write it down.
 If you forget something in the taxi or something negative happens you can use that number to report the driver or get your belongings back.